MiiRaGe/simple_distributed_cache/README.md

   - More unit tests
   - Nodes can be added and removed without any downtime.
     * With the implementation I went for, this would have taken quite a bit of work I think, so I decided to keep it when I'm somewhat satisfied with the rest.
 Didn't have time to do it in the end.
+    * I've looked at ways to do that but it didn't look simple.

 Comments:
   - In theory the project would benefit from a load balancer between client and nodes to spread out the work, so that a node doesn't die for request while the other are fine.
   - I've encounter a few volatile bug that I did not managed to fix, so it might be unstable.